misterdjules/node-fast/README.md

 reading from the socket.
 Any outstanding RPC requests are failed as though the socket had emitted an `error`.

+This can be used during a graceful shutdown (e.g., of a command-line tool) to tear down a Fast client and its associated socket.
+This could also be used if the caller wanted to stop using this particular client immediately (e.g., because the remote server is no longer registered in the caller's service discovery mechanism and should not be used any more).

 ## Server API